Licensing Guides

 Is a license required for plumbers in Arizona?
 Yes.

-To legally perform plumbing work of more than $1,000 in the state of Arizona, you must be a licensed contractor or an apprentice working under someone who is a licensed contractor.
+To perform plumbing work valued more than $1,000, you must be a licensed contractor or an apprentice working under someone who is a licensed contractor.
 Plumbing Contractor licenses are issued through the Arizona Registrar of Contractors (ROC).

-What are the different types of plumbers licenses in Arizona?
+What are the different types of plumber licenses in Arizona?

 According to the Arizona Registrar of Contractors, there are three types of statewide Plumbing Contractor licenses available.

-Steps to Getting a Plumber’s License in Arizona
+Steps to Get a Plumbing Contractor License in Arizona

 Be at least 18 years of age.